UC San Diego Tritons men's basketball

-The UC San Diego Tritons men's basketball program represents the University of California San Diego (UC San Diego) in National Collegiate Athletic Association's Division I level as a member of the Big West Conference.

-UC San Diego basketball plays its home games at Liontree Arena in La Jolla.
+The UC San Diego Tritons men's basketball team is the men's college basketball program that represents the University of California, San Diego.
+The Tritons compete in NCAA Division I as a member of the Big West Conference (BWC).
+The team plays its home games at LionTree Arena.
+They made their first appearance in the NCAA Division I men's basketball tournament in 2025, their first eligible year after transitioning from NCAA Division II.

+History

 At the end of the 2007–08 season, they won the CCAA tournament and advanced to the first round of the NCAA West Regionals.
 After a relatively dry spell, the team has seen most of its success in recent years under Eric Olen.
 In 2015–16, they were the NCAA West Region runners-up.
 The 2016–17 season was the first in which they won the CCAA regular-season title; they also won the CCAA Tournament and were again NCAA West Region runners-up.
 The team won the CCAA Tournament again in 2017–18, but dropped in the NCAA West Regional quarterfinals.
-The Tritons have the most CCAA Tournament titles of any current CCAA member school, with three.
+The Tritons have the most CCAA Tournament titles of any current or former CCAA member school, with five.

 Triton basketball transitioned to NCAA Division I and the Big West Conference in 2020.
-They will not be eligible to participate in March Madness until the reclassification period ends in 2024.
+They became eligible to participate in March Madness in 2025 following a four-year transition period.
+In that year, UC San Diego won the Big West Conference tournament to earn an automatic bid to the NCAA tournament for the first time in program history.

 Postseason results

+NCAA Division I tournament results

-The Tritons have appeared in six Division II tournaments and four Division III tournaments.
+The Tritons appeared in the NCAA Division I men's basketball tournament one time.
+They have a record of 0–1.

 NCAA Division II tournament results

+The Tritons appeared in the NCAA Division II men's basketball tournament five times.
+They have a record of 5–5.

 NCAA Division III tournament results

+UC San Diego appeared in the NCAA Division III men's basketball tournament four times.
+They had a record of 2–4.

+CBI results

+The Tritons have appeared in the College Basketball Invitational (CBI) once in 2024.
+Their combined record is 0–1.